-The average rental price in Capitol Neighborhoods East is currently $1,563, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.4% of the neighborhoods in Wisconsin.
+The average rental price in Capitol Neighborhoods East is currently $1,562, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.8% of Wisconsin neighborhoods.

 Capitol Neighborhoods East is a densely urban neighborhood (based on population density) located in Madison, Wisconsin.